-Krämer has had a career-long interest in software engineering.
-He has pioneered a modeling approach for concurrent and distributed software systems combining high-level Petri nets and algebraic specifications of abstract data types.
-With the advent of the world wide web in the early 90s he also focused on software development for educational contexts.
-A more recent contribution is a networked repository, edu–sharing, supporting the sharing, reuse and adaption of digital learning resources, incl. content, codified know-how, and tools.
-Lately, he applied his modeling competence to enable flexible manufacturing networks.
-Krämer studied electrical engineering and computer science and received his diploma in computer science and his doctorate in engineering from Technische Universität Berlin.
-Several students and collaborators of his became leading figures in business and academia, including seven professors and three senior lecturers.
+Krämer has had a lifelong interest in software engineering.
+He has pioneered a modelling approach for concurrent and distributed software systems that combines high-level Petri nets and algebraic specifications of abstract data types.
+With the advent of the World Wide Web in the early 1990s, he also focused on software development for educational applications.
+A more recent contribution is a networked repository, edu–sharing, which supports the sharing, reuse, and adaptation of digital learning resources, including educational content, codified know-how and pedagogical methods, and learning tools.
+More recently, he has applied his modelling skills to enable flexible manufacturing networks and improve healthcare processes.
+He has published his research results in academic journal articles, books, book chapters, refereed conference proceedings, and expert reports.

-Bernd Krämer is active in a few non-profit associations and scientific communities, including edu-sharing.net (deputy chairman); ServTech, the Scientific Academy for Service Technology (chairman); the steering committee of the International Conference on Service-Oriented Computing, ICSOC; and the Society for Design & Process Science (SDPS, past president, board member).
-He is a member of the project group Intelligent Education Networks of the Digital Summit, the core instrument to implement the Federal Government’s Digital Agenda.
-He was project manager of ServTech in the FP7 project IMAGINE and in the HORIZON 2020 project ICP4Life.
-He is also a member of the Editorial Advisory Board of the IARIA Journal on Advances in Life Sciences, and a member of the editorial board of Springer’s journal Innovations in Systems and Software Engineering.
+Bernd Krämer is active in a number of non-profit associations and scientific communities, including edu-sharing.net (honorary chairman); ServTech, the Scientific Academy for Service Technology (Chairman); the Steering Committee of the International Conference on Service-Oriented Computing, ICSOC; and the Society for Design & Process Science (SDPS, Past President, Board Member).
+He was a member of the Intelligent Education Networks project group of the Digital Summit, the key instrument for implementing the federal government’s Digital Agenda.
+His very first EU-funded project was GRASPIN (Personal Workstation for Incremental Graphical Specification and Formal Implementation of Non-Sequential Systems, FP1, 1984-1989, budget: 15 Mio ECU).
+GRASPIN was one of the first EU projects in software technology to address formal specification and systematic programme development.
+More recently, he has been project manager in ServTech’s FP7 project IMAGINE (Innovative End-to-end Management of Dynamic Manufacturing Networks) and the HORIZON 2020 projects ICP4Life (An Integrated Collaborative Platform for Managing the Product-Service Lifecycle), Qualitop (Monitoring multidimensional aspects of QUAlity of Life after cancer ImmunoTherapy – an Open smart digital Platform for personalised prevention and patient management), and Oncoscreen (A European “shield” against colorectal cancer based on novel, more precise and affordable risk-based screening methods and viable policy pathways).
+He is also a member of the Editorial Advisory Board of the IARIA Journal on Advances in Life Sciences and a member of the Editorial Board of Springer’s journal Innovations in Systems and Software Engineering until 2021.

-Until May 2013 he was a member of the Supervisory Board of FernUniversität in Hagen.
+Until May 2013, he was a member of the Supervisory Board of FernUniversität in Hagen.